-ICOM will issue an Emergency Notification upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
+In the event of an emergency, ICOM will initiate and provide, without delay, immediate notification to the appropriate segment(s) of the College community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, employees, and visitors occurring on campus.

-The following list of situations, or similar circumstances, could require an Emergency Notification:
+The following list of situations, or similar circumstances, could require an Emergency Notification, after confirmation:

-- A potential life-threatening situation on the campus (active shooter or bomb threat) - A building emergency (gas leak, hazardous material spill, etc.) - Extreme weather conditions (official weather warnings) - Unplanned college closures (for weather, power outages, etc.)
+- A potential life-threatening situation on the campus (active shooter or bomb threat) - A building emergency (gas leak, hazardous material spill, etc.) - Extreme weather conditions (official weather warnings) - Unplanned college closures (for weather, power outages, etc.) - Communicable disease outbreak; terrorist incident; civil unrest; natural disaster; hazardous materials incident and structural fire.